What does Pride mean today?

 Photo: Ariel Gutraich/Presentes Archive

 Do you know when the queer revolution began?
-When someone was called crazy and that person turned around and said, "So what?"
-We don't know when it was, we won't be able to record it.
+When someone was called crazy and that person turned around and said, “So what?”
+We don’t know when it was, we won’t be able to pinpoint it.
 But this happened in Peru, in Guatemala, in China, all over the world.

 Luis Negrón